 In this section..

 We are pleased that you are applying for admission to the Capital University Conservatory of Music.
-The information below is designed to help as you plan for your audition.
-The requested information will assist us in making an admission decision based on your academic, musical and personal qualifications.

 We look forward to hosting you for your on campus audition.
 After you submit the required documents, a confirmation email will be sent with more information on your audition date.

 1) Performance - Your performance in the audition will be conducted by the faculty of your applied area of study (voice or instrument).
 This will assess your current level of training, as well as your potential for growth in your program of choice.
 There will be a short interview with the faculty to ensure that they get to know you on a personal level as well as a performance level.
-(Students planning to major in composition will have a second performance audition time scheduled with the composition faculty to review your background and discuss your portfolio.
-Students planning to major in dual music education should complete two audition applications, one for each instrument.
-You will be scheduled for two auditions.)

 2) Music Theory - Your music theory session will assess your music theory competency as you complete an audio test that will measure your comprehension of pitch and meter.

 3) Listening Skills - Your listening skills portion will gauge your auditory skills in matching pitch as well as sight singing.
 In this assessment, you will sit one on one with a music theory faculty member.

 4) Piano Placement - Your piano placement portion will assess your level of competency in piano skills from little to no experience to expert.

 We will be mailing a parking pass, campus map and more details on locations approximately 2 weeks prior to your audition.
 Plan to arrive for registration between 8:30 and 9:00 a.m.
 The exact times for your audition, theory, listening skills, and piano placement assessments will be given to you a few days prior to your audition date.